 How to Know If Your Injury Qualifies for Coverage

-Your injury does not necessarily have to be related to your job for you to be eligible for workers’ compensation.
-If it happens at work, it should be covered.
+Your injury does not have to be related to your job for you to be eligible for workers’ compensation.
+As long as you are injured while you are on the clock, you should be covered.
 You may also be covered if you were not at your typical worksite or on regular work hours but still performing duties for your job, such as: